Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Most grasses in most of the country need the equivalent of an inch of rainfall each week.
 More is needed during hot weather or in arid climates.
 If the grass has a dull appearance or it fails to stand back up after being stepped on, it is dry and needs watering immediately.

-Clay or sandy soils usually need a half-inch of water two or three times a week.
+Both clay and sandy soils usually need a half-inch of water twice a week or three times a week if high temperatures are above 80 degrees.
 If the soil is loose and has lots of organic matter to hold water, an inch could be applied once a week.
 Watering every day prevents the grass from growing a deep root system and also causes tree roots to grow on the surface of the soil.

 A handy way to measure how much water is applied is to scatter some tuna or pet food cans in different parts of the lawn.
-Whether hose end sprinklers or underground sprinklers are used, water should be applied evenly and slow enough that it soaks in and doesn’t run off.
-The best time to water is right after sunrise when it is cool so less water evaporates before it hits the ground.
+Whether hose end sprinklers or underground sprinklers are used, water should be applied evenly and slow enough that it soaks in and does not run off.
+The best time to water is around sunrise when the air is cool so less water evaporates before it hits the ground.

 Fertilizing